Envato templates

 Carousel V08

 The V08 has a neat bootstrap carousel design with eye-catching transition effects.
-A fade-in and flipping animations are combined in this template to deliver a unique experience when the user moves from one carousel to the other.
+A fade-in and flipping animation are combined in this template to deliver a unique experience when the user moves from one carousel to the other.
 The default design and the animations work smoothly, so you can use them as such if you don’t have any requirements.
 Even if you have requirements, you can easily edit this template.
 Since the creator has used Bootstrap 4 and the latest CSS3 scripts, you can try the latest animations on this template without any worries.

 Full Page Bootstrap 4 Carousel Example